A Glorious Journey

 Expanding the Church’s Good Works

-A new rectory also was purchased and the new pipe organ, built by Fratelli Ruffatti of Padua, Italy and Rodgers of Hillsboro, Oregon, was installed.
-In 1975 J. Curtis Lewis donated his mother’s house at 224 E. 34th Street to St. Paul’s, which was utilized until 1982 for an outreach program for recovering alcoholics.
+A new rectory also was purchased at 56th and Abercorn and the new pipe organ, built by Fratelli Ruffatti of Padua, Italy and Rodgers of Hillsboro, Oregon, was installed.
+In 1975 J. Curtis Lewis donated his mother’s house at 224 E. 34th Street to St. Paul’s, which was used until 1982 for an outreach program for recovering alcoholics.
 Afterward, this program was changed to accommodate a halfway house ministry, known as Hacienda, for women with a history of substance abuse.
 In 1995, the program was integrated into the broader ministry of Union Mission.
 In 2005 Union Mission consolidated various aspects of its ministry to women and moved the work to another part of town.
-It was decided by the Vestry to renovate the property at 224 East 34th Street to serve as the Rectory.
+At that time it was decided by the Vestry to renovate the property at 224 East 34th Street with money from the sale of 56th Street house to serve as the Rectory.

 Fr.
 Peacock resigned as Rector in 1977 to become a priest in the Roman Communion.
 He later served the Roman Catholic Diocese of Atlanta at the Cathedral of Christ the King and was founding pastor of the parish in Duluth, Georgia.

 The Rev. Hoyt Winslett, Jr., Diocesan Administrator, who was appointed Priest in Charge, replaced him briefly.
 During his six months at St. Paul’s, Fr.
 Winslett introduced the use of the current Book of Common Prayer.